-For example, Zhang and Wu [42] proposed unsupervised fast gradient sign methods, which can effectively perform white-box, grey-box and black-box attacks on deep learning classifiers.
-Two BCI paradigms, i.e., MI and ERP, and three popular deep learning models, i.e., EEGNet, Deep ConvNet and Shallow ConvNet, were considered.
-Meng et al. [43] further showed that the transferability of adversarial examples can also be used to attack regression models in BCIs; e.g., adversarial examples designed from a multi-layer perceptron neural network can be used to attack a ridge regression model, and vice versa, in EEG-based user reaction time estimation.
+For example, Zhang and Wu [42] proposed unsupervised fast gradient sign methods, which can effectively perform white-box, gray-box, and black-box attacks on deep learning classifiers.
+Two BCI paradigms, i.e., MI and ERP, and three popular deep learning models, i.e., EEGNet, Deep ConvNet, and Shallow ConvNet, were considered.
+Meng et al. [43] further showed that the transferability of adversarial examples can also be used to attack regression models in BCIs; e.g., adversarial examples designed from a multilayer perceptron neural network can be used to attack a ridge regression model, and vice versa, in EEG-based user reaction time estimation.

 IX.
-CONCLUSIONS
+CONCLUSION

-This paper has reviewed recently proposed TL approaches in EEG-based BCIs, according to six different paradigms and applications: MI, ERP, SSVEP, aBCI, regression problems, and adversarial attacks.
-TL algorithms are grouped into cross-subject/session, cross-device and cross-task approaches and introduced separately.
-Connections among similar approaches are also pointed out.
+This article has reviewed recently proposed TL approaches in EEG-based BCIs, according to six different paradigms and applications: 1) MI; 2) ERP; 3) SSVEP; 4) aBCI; 5) regression problems; and 6) adversarial attacks.
+TL algorithms are